Lolindhir/PnP/src/assets/rules/Races/Halfling.md

 ***Naturally Stealthy.*** You can take the Hide action even when you are obscured only by a creature that is at least one size larger than you.

+***Second Chance.*** When a creature you can see hits you with an attack roll, you can use your reaction to force that creature to reroll.
+Once you use this ability, you can't do so again until you finish a Short or Long Rest.

 ***Stout Resilience.*** Your Constitution score increases by 1.